 - 2 1/2 cups water

-- soak dried mushrooms for at least 1 hour in hot water.
-Boil in same water for .5-1 hour.
+Soak dried mushrooms for at least 1 hour in hot water.
+Boil in same water for about half an hour (could take a little longer.

 dried mushrooms boost the flavor of this dish but fresh mushrooms may also be used.
 You can also substitute and vegetable you have around the house for the mushrooms. when purchasing buckwheat make sure and buy roasted buckwheat or you can roast it by toasting the grain on a fry pan (no oil added) for 1-2 minutes over medium high heat.
 Un-roasted buckwheat will be mushy when cooked.